Ferry to Juneau a fantastic cruise through the inland passage

 During the whole trip, the fantastic weather allowed us to spend the day outside.
 The scenery was stunning, lush forests, snow-capped mountains, and pristine waters.
 We saw some whales, dolphins and bald eagles.

 It was very relaxing during the ferry to Juneau trip.
 There was plenty of room, and it never felt crowded.
 Walked around, took many photos, and had nice conversations with fellow travellers.
 We lived out of our rucksacks, bringing delicious food with us.
-Elk and bear smoked prosciutto, salmon, fresh bread, and a good bottle of wine.
+Elk and bear smoked prosciutto, salmon, fresh bread, and good bottles of wine.

 After 38 hours of sailing, our first stop at the Inside Passage was Ketchikan, the “Salmon Capital of the World”.
 We had only time for a short walk.
 Unfortunately, we could not explore Totem Bight State Historical Park.